mastering-genkit/mastering-genkit-go/src/examples/chapter-15/README.md

 1. Start the server in development mode with Genkit Developer UI
 2. Test flows using Developer UI at http://localhost:4000
 3. Run client applications pointing to local server
-4. Deploy to Cloud Run for production testing

 ### Local Development with Firestore Emulator